Functions continuous on curves in o-minimal structures: Abstract

 \section{Abstract}

-We give necessary and sufficient conditions on a non-oscillatory curve in an o-minimal structure such that, for any bounded definable function, there exists a definable closed set containing an initial segment of the curve on which the function is continuous.
-This question is translated into one on types: What are the conditions on an $n$-type such that, for any bounded definable function, there is a definable closed set containing the type on which the function is continuous.
-We introduce two concepts related to o-minimal types: that of \emph{scale}, which measures the ``density'' of a smaller model inside a larger one at some point, and that of a \emph{decreasing type}, which allows us to manipulate types more easily than before.
-We formalize the notion of scale mentioned in \cite{MarkerSteinhorn94} and refine the characterization there of definable types in o-minimal theories.
-Then we join it with the notion of decreasing type to achieve our main result.
-A decreasing sequence has the property that the map taking initial segments of the sequence to the $T$-convex subrings generated by them preserves inclusion.
+We give necessary and sufficient conditions on a non-oscillatory curve in an o-minimal field such that, for any bounded definable function, the germ of the function on an initial segment of the curve can be continuously extended to a closed definable set.
+This situation is translated into a question about types: What are the conditions on an $n$-type such that, for any bounded definable function, there is a definable set containing the type on which the function is continuous, and can be extended continuously to the set's closure?
+All such types are definable, and we give the precise conditions that are equivalent to existence of a desired definable set.